huntforhomesaz/cleanout2closing-site/content/pages/home.md

 - Former owner of Grunt-Work LLC, a successful cleanout and demolition company

 This mix of experience means I understand both the real estate side and the practical realities of vendors, equipment, and timelines.
-I know what it takes to get a property from â€œoverwhelmingâ€ to â€œready for the marketâ€ without burning out the family.
+I know what it takes to get a property from "overwhelming" to "ready for the market" without burning out the family.

 My job is to: